 Female preference experiments

 We manipulated the colour of the damselflies using non-toxic colour paint (Tim and Tess poster paint).
 We used black paint (105 carbon black) to hide the blue bands of the male abdomen.
 For the control males we applied the black paint in the dorsal side of abdominal segment S7.
 We kept one manipulated and one control male with two females in an insect mating cage (58cm × 32cm × 34cm).
-We placed the cage close to a natural lake, in the sunlight and observed their sexual interaction from a distance of approximate to one meter.
+We placed the cage close to a natural lake, in the sunlight, and observed their sexual interaction from a distance of approximately one meter.
 We calculated the number of the tandem and wheel formation of control and manipulated males.
-In case when a tandem did not form into a wheel, we calculated the duration of the tandem before the pair dissociated.
+In cases in which a tandem did not form into a wheel, we calculated the duration of the tandem before the pair dissociated.
 We also recorded the time taken to attain the wheel from the tandem and the duration of the wheel.
 A trial was considered successful when a male formed a tandem with a female.
 If a tandem did not formed within 30 minutes, we recorded it as an unsuccessful trial.
 The experiment was continued until we reached sixty successful trials.
-Further analysis were done based on the successful trials.
+Further analysis was done based on the successful trials.
 We applied chi-square test to compare reproductive success between the control and manipulated males.

 Male choice experiments